jaimedelacruz/GridMatch/README.md

 ## Usage
 We have included example code showing how to use every function, please check the example.py file in the example folder.

+The library itself is GridMatch.py, you should copy that file to your library (indicated by PYTHONPATH) or to the folder where you are working.

 ## Acknowledgements
 I greatefully acknowledge funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (SUNMAG, grant agreement 759548).